Hecatron-Forks/amaranth/docs/content/StdLib/meta.md

             return m
 ```

+!!! warning "TODO"

-% TODO: link to Verilog backend doc when we have it
+    link to Verilog backend doc when we have it

 While it can be easily converted to Verilog, external tools will find the interface of the resulting module opaque unless they parse its Verilog source (a difficult and unrewarding task), or are provided with a description of it.
 Components can describe their signature with JSON-based metadata: